Women's Test cricket: Nations

 In all, ten national women's teams have competed in Test cricket.
 The England team's tour of Australia and New Zealand in the 1934–35 season established the first three sides, and it is those three teams that have competed in Test cricket most frequently; each having played at least 45 matches.
 South Africa were the next side to play the format, contesting their first match in 1960.
-However, due in part to their exclusion from international sport due to the nation's apartheid policy, they have only played in thirteen Test matches, fewer than India.
+However, due to their exclusion from international sport due to the nation's apartheid policy, they have only played in thirteen Test matches, fewer than India.
 Four sides — Pakistan, Ireland, the Netherlands and Sri Lanka — have competed in fewer than five Test matches.

+The nations with men's and women's test teams do not entirely overlap.
+Of full members with men's test teams, Afghanistan, Bangladesh and Zimbabwe do not have women's test teams.
+Netherlands, while not a test team in the men's game, are a test playing nation in the women's game.
+Ireland, while having both men's and women's test teams, unusually played a women's test match, their only one to date, seventeen years before their first men's test match - on both test debuts, the opponent was Pakistan.
+The eight other full members, including Pakistan, have played men's, and then women's, test cricket.

+The teams with Test status (with the date of each team's Test debut) are: